-If your goal is to shed those excess pounds and achieve a leaner physique, look no further than strength training.
+If your goal is to lose excess fat and achieve a leaner physique, look no further than strength training.
 While cardiovascular exercises like running and cycling have their merits, incorporating strength training into your fitness routine can be a game-changer when it comes to fat loss.
 In this article, we will explore how strength training and building lean muscle can boost your metabolism, optimize fat burning, and ultimately lead you to a fitter, healthier you.

 The Metabolic Boost of Lean Muscle

 When you engage in strength training exercises such as weightlifting or bodyweight resistance workouts, you're not only sculpting your muscles but also increasing your metabolic rate.
-Unlike fat, lean muscle tissue is metabolically active, meaning it requires more energy (calories) to maintain itself.
+Unlike fat, lean muscle tissue is metabolically expensive, meaning it requires more energy (calories) to maintain itself.
 According to a study published in the Journal of Applied Physiology (Westcott, 2012), each pound of muscle burns approximately 6-10 calories per day at rest, while fat burns only 2-3 calories.
-Therefore, the more lean muscle you have, the higher your resting metabolic rate, leading to a greater overall calorie expenditure throughout the day.
+Therefore, the more lean muscle you have, the higher your resting metabolic rate, leading to a greater overall calorie expenditure throughout the day... and night!

 Enhanced Fat Burning and Weight Loss